 Warner Bros. recently announced that they are scrapping the completed Looney Tunes-inspired film, opting to write off $30 million in taxes.
 However, they allow the filmmakers to pitch the film to other distributors, including Amazon Prime Video, Apple, and Netflix.
 Despite finishing production in 2022 and originally intended for theaters, the movie has not yet been screened for potential buyers.

-Both Amazon and Netflix have been active in acquiring films during the pandemic, but negotiations for ‘Coyote vs. Acme’ are still ongoing.
+Amazon and Netflix have been actively acquiring films during the pandemic, but negotiations for ‘Coyote vs. Acme’ are still ongoing.
 It remains uncertain if any company would be interested in purchasing a movie that Warner Bros. has deemed unworthy of release.
 However, streaming services are always in need of fresh and family-friendly content to keep subscribers engaged.
 The film’s production was also affected by strikes, causing delays in projects.

 The $70 million live action-animation hybrid, starring John Cena and Lana Condor, is the third film to be abandoned by Warner Bros. for tax purposes.
 The previous films, ‘Batgirl’ with a budget of $90 million and ‘Scoob!
 Holiday Haunt,’ were made for HBO Max.
 The decision to write off ‘Coyote vs. Acme’ has been met with disappointment from the creative community.